ankurbhambri/DS-Algo/README.md

 # DS-Algo
-- Data Structure and Algorithm using Python
+- Data Structure and Algorithm using Python.
-- Simple and easy to understand code
+- Simple and easy to understanda code.